Critical Thinking is Grounded in “Knowledge”

 The central theme of Kant’s so-called third critique, the Critique of Judgment, is the examination of the ubiquitous presence of this active function in both theoretical and practical reason.
 He calls it a “critique” of judgment not because he dismisses judgment generally as some kind of misconception.
 Rather, the process of judgment is at the core of both theoretical and practical reason, and, equally important, this process is something initiated by the individual.

 Kant defines what he means by “judgment” already in the introduction to the third critique (Section IV: “On Judgment as an a priori Legislative Capacity”).
 Judgment is the capacity to classify (i.e., subordinate) a set of phenomena under a concept.
 In short, judgment is giving the concept to the phenomena.
 Judgment has two forms: determining and reflective judgment.
 Determining judgment occurs when one already possesses the concept for classifying the phenomena.
 Reflecting judgment occurs when one is lacking an appropriate concept and has to “go looking” for it.
 Kant observes that there is an emotional valence to both forms of judgment.
-Whereas determining judgment involves the satisfaction of having understood the phenomena (frequently, only because one has memorized some list of concepts that one has acquired from someone else), reflecting judgment involves the “excitement” of searching for the appropriate concept because one is committed to wager that there is a lawful order for the purpose of understanding and acting.
+Whereas determining judgment involves the satisfaction of having understood the phenomena (frequently, only because one has memorized some list of concepts that one has acquired from someone else), reflecting judgment involves the “excitement” of searching for the appropriate concept.
 The successful resolution of the search brings with it the satisfaction of having understood something for oneself.
-Of course, both forms of judgment can be hindered by ennui, and reflecting judgment can be frustrated when one’s efforts are not fulfilled, but success is not what the pleasure/displeasure (Lust/Unlust) of reflecting judgment is concerned.
-The dimension of feeling here is entirely focused on the amazement over the conditions of possibility for understanding and acting in the first place: there are lawful orders in play.
-However, Kant’s recognition that all “determining” judgment was once “reflecting judgment” anchors, but does not ground (!), the capacity of judgment squarely in feelings, when it comes to motivation.
+Of course, both forms of judgment can be hindered by ennui, and reflecting judgment can be frustrating when one’s efforts are not fulfilled.
+However, Kant’s recognition that all “determining” judgment was once “reflecting judgment” anchors, but does not ground, the capacity of judgment squarely in feelings, when it comes to motivation.
 To be sure, the motivating feeling is not just any capricious feeling.
 It is a feeling driven by the transcendental commitment to order: the order of both theoretical and practical reason.

-The motivation to discover the conceptual scheme and physical lawfulness appropriate to understanding and to the assumption of moral lawfulness to govern, responsibly, one’s creative efforts are core emotions at the heart of theoretical and practical reason, respectively.
+The motivation to discover the concept or law appropriate to understanding and to the assumption of responsibility for one’s creative efforts are core emotions at the heart of theoretical and practical reason, respectively.
 Kant accentuated the role of feelings in his own development in a famous comment made in his so-called “pre-critical” period that demonstrates the presence of profound continuity across his entire writing career:

-Here Kant unequivocally indicates the emotional motivation for his desire for and achievement of understanding (theoretical reason) and his esteem of the moral worth (practical reason) which are possible because one assumes a system of physical laws for nature and a system of moral laws for the (responsible) exercising of autonomous freedom that distinguishes humanity, as far as we know, from all other species.
+Here Kant unequivocally indicates the emotional motivation for his desire for and achievement of understanding (theoretical reason) and his esteem of the moral worth (practical reason) that distinguishes humanity, as far as we know, from all other species.

-In other words, the notion that reason suppresses feelings in order to pursue and achieve its ends is only, at best, partially correct and cuts the taproot of humanity’s capacities.
-There is no acquisition of understanding in theoretical reason without the motivation of one’s intellectual efforts that comes with embracing the systems of law that make both theoretical reason possible.
+In other words, the notion that reason suppresses feelings in order to pursue and achieve its ends is only partially correct and cuts the taproot of human curiosity.
+There is no acquisition of understanding in theoretical reason without the motivations of curiosity, hunger, satisfaction, and even disappointment.
 To be sure, motivation is not what makes for understanding.
-Understanding presupposes universal concepts and laws, rather than merely particular feelings, and moral responsibility presupposes a system of universal, moral laws, rather than merely any and all sentimental feelings.
-Nonetheless, one searches for, and individually applies, concepts and laws out of desire.
+Understanding presupposes universal concepts and laws, rather than merely particular feelings.
+Nonetheless, one searches for concepts and laws out of desire.

 Recki points out that the same is true for practical reason.
-Its moral principles are universal in that they bracket (but do not eliminate) self-interest, but the motivation to do anything, especially to do the right thing despite its harming one’s self interest, is a feeling that not unlike autonomous freedom itself is inscrutable but necessary for us to be(come) human.
+Its moral principles are universal in that they bracket (but do not eliminate) self-interest, but the motivation to do anything, especially to do the right thing despite its harming one’s self interest, is a feeling that not unlike autonomous freedom itself is inscrutable.
 Both autonomous freedom and the motivation that drives one to exercise theoretical and practical reason are necessary assumptions for us to understand ourselves as individuals and a species.
 Birgit Recki summarizes Kant’s reflections on emotions and freedom in his Groundwork of the Metaphysics of Morals:

-“’… it is … entirely impossible to understand (i.e., to make a priori comprehensible) how a mere thought that itself contains nothing sensory can generate a sentiment of desire or aversion … The possibility of a free will is subject to the same ignorabimus [“we will not know” (McGaughey)]: namely, it is the same difficulty with respect to attempting to explain, Kant expressly states, ‘how pure reason can be practical,’ that is, ‘how it is possible for freedom to be the will’s causality’ (Groundwork, IV 461).”
-(Recki, 275) [Trans.
+“’… it is … entirely impossible to understand (i.e., to make a priori comprehensible) how a mere thought that itself contains nothing sensory can generate a sentiment of desire or aversion … The possibility of a free will is subject to the same ignorabimus [“we will not know” (McGaughey)]: namely, it is the same difficulty with respect to attempting to explain, Kant expressly states, ‘how pure reason can be practical,’ that is, ‘how it is possible for freedom to be the will’s causality’ (Groundwork, AA IV 461).
+Because freedom is ‘a mere idea’ [of pure reason (McGaughey)] ‘whose objective reality […] cannot be presented in any kind of possible experience’ [any appearances (McGaughey)] (Groundwork AA IV, 459), it is impossible to give a proof of freedom … [N]onetheness, freedom is capable of being the object of an explication or, as Kant says, a ‘defense’ (Groundwork AA IV, 459) …” (Recki, 275) [Trans.
 McGaughey]

 Far from suppressing feelings as required by „critical thinking,“ both theoretical and practical reason embrace feelings that motivate us to find the „lawful“ order both in phenomena and for governing our responsible behavior.